Aetopia/Halo-Infinite-PC-Guide/Pages/Fixes.md

 [You may check this reddit post for more details.](https://www.reddit.com/r/halo/comments/17ff7dc/potential_fix_for_crashing_upon_halo_infinite/)

 ### Fix
-Run the following commands in a PowerShell window to patch the Multiplayer's Instance's Application Manifest.
+Run the following commands in a PowerShell window to patch the Multiplayer Executable's Application Manifest.

 Here the following is happening:
 1. The original application manifest is obtained from the multiplayer instance.